ioi-foundation/dcrypt/README.md

 ## 🚀 Novel Capabilities

-dcrypt introduces capabilities critical for the transition to quantum-safe computing:
+dcrypt introduces capabilities critical for the transition to quantum-safe and decentralized computing:

 1.  **Pure-Rust FIPS 204 (ML-DSA)**: A production-ready implementation of the complete **CRYSTALS-Dilithium** signature scheme with zero `unsafe` code and full constant-time execution.
 2.  **Pure-Rust FIPS 203 (ML-KEM)**: A complete implementation of **CRYSTALS-Kyber** with protections against timing side-channels.
 3.  **Native Hybrid Cryptography**: First-class support for hybrid Key Encapsulation Mechanisms (e.g., `ECDH P-256 + Kyber-768`) and hybrid Digital Signatures, ensuring security even if one underlying primitive is compromised.
+4.  **BLS12-381 Pairing Engine**: A fully featured implementation of the pairing-friendly curve, including optimal Ate pairings and IETF-compliant **Hash-to-Curve**, essential for Zero-Knowledge Proofs and Signature Aggregation.

 ## 🛡️ Key Design Principles